ZZBrent/recover/README.md

 # recover
-A simple program in C that can be used to revoer deleted pictures.
+A simple program in C that can be used to recover deleted pictures.